 Samsung Galaxy Book Go: Price and availability

-Samsung plans to begin selling the Galaxy Book Go on June 10 in the U.S. via its website, with a starting price of $349.
+Samsung released the Galaxy Book Go on June 10 in the U.S. via its website, with a starting price of $349.

 The company also plans to release a version with 5G connectivity, the Samsung Galaxy Book Go 5G, later this year for an as-yet undisclosed price.